hchulkim/econ-paper-template/README.md

-# Academic paper for Economists
+# Academic working paper template for Economists

 This is a Quarto template for making an academic working paper that is often used in the field of Economics.
 It is named "aea" as it is loosely based on the paper template given by AEA.